dnmvisser/ansible_role_template_tree/README.md

 - Template all files
 - Validate the XML files using `xmllint`

-An extra task is needed to mimic the template module's 'changed' behavior.
+Including roles [does not support a 'changed' feature](https://github.com/ansible/ansible/issues/26537).
+Therefore, an extra task is needed to implement this logic.

 ```yaml